-4.1.
+4.2.
 OP iframe

-The RP typically loads an invisible OP iframe in the page from the OP's check_session_iframe.
+The RP also loads an invisible OP iframe in the page from the OP's check_session_iframe.

-The RP MUST assign an id attribute to the iframe so that it can address it later.
+The RP MUST assign an id attribute to the iframe so that it can address it above.

 The OP iframe MUST enforce that the caller has the same origin as its parent frame.
 It MUST reject postMessage requests from any other source origin.

-The postMessage from the RP iframe delivers the concatenation of the following, as the data:

-Client ID + " " + Session State

-The OP iframe has access to Browser state at the OP (in a cookie or in HTML5 storage) that it uses to calculate and compare with the OP session state that was passed by the RP.
+When postMessage defined Section 4.1 is delivered by the RP iframe ,The OP iframe has access to Browser state at the OP (in a cookie or in HTML5 storage) that it uses to calculate and compare with the OP session state that was passed by the RP.

 The OP iframe MUST recalculate it from the previously obtained Client ID, the source origin URL (from the postMessage), and the current OP Browser state.
 If the received value and the calculated value do not match, then the OP iframe MUST postMessage the string changed back to the source.
 If it matched, then it MUST postMessage the string unchanged.